dogan-the-analyst/European_Passenger_Car_Market_Analysis/README.md

 # European Passenger Car Market Analysis

 This project analyzes the dynamics of new passenger car registrations in the European Union and Türkiye, using comprehensive data obtained from Eurostat.
-Our primary goal is to analyze market share trends based on motor energy types (Diesel, Petrol) and engine size classes (below 1.4L, 1.4-2.0L, above 2.0L), and specifically to identify and explain the differences between Germany and Türkiye.
+Our primary goal is to analyze market share trends based on motor energy types (Diesel, Petrol) and engine size classes (below 1.4L, 1.4-2.0L, above 2.0L), and specifically to identify and explain the differences between EU countries and Türkiye.

 ## Data Source